Meterana pictula: Description

 The larvae of this species measure approximately 38mm long and are bright coloured with a green base colour and red, yellow and white lines.

 Hudson described the adult moths of this species as follows:

 The adult moths lack the prominent white reniform markings of the South Island species M. meyricci.

 Distribution

 This species is endemic to New Zealand.
-It has occurred in Bay of Plenty, Hawkes Bay, Taupo, Wellington, Nelson and Fiordland.
+It has occurred in Bay of Plenty, Hawkes Bay, Taupō, Wellington, Nelson and Fiordland.

 Live cycle and behaviour

 The pupa of this species exists in a cocoon that resides underneath the ground.
 This moth is a summer emerging species.
 The adult are on the wing in January but can be seen as late as June.
 Adults of the species are attracted to sugar.

 Host species and habitat

 The host species for this nocturnal moth are the New Zealand native mat forming and shrubby Pimelea species.
 M. pictula prefers coastal and alpine open habitats.
 It can be found in the North Island in coastal, montane, and alpine shrub-land habitat but only in coastal shrub-lands in the South Island.